 You would think that something this decadent and oozy would take time to perfect, right?
 On the contrary, these muffins are actually ridiculously easy to make.
 In fact, you only need one bowl and a few simple ingredients!
 And by the way, you can make a dozen of these at home in just 45 minutes!
 That is less time than it would probably take for you to get ready to go out, wait in line and order them.
 Less expensive too!

-Double Chocolate Chip Muffin Ingredients
+Wet Ingredients in Double Chocolate Chip Muffins

 - Milk + Vinegar: mix together to make homemade buttermilk.
 This acidic milk will make your muffins light and tender.
 Make sure to let it sit until it thickens.